micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-And He will reply to them, Solemnly I declare to you, in so far as you failed to do it for the least [[^m]in the estimation of men] of these, you failed to do it for Me.
+And He will reply to them, Solemnly I declare to you, in so far as you failed to do it for the least [in the estimation of men] of these, you failed to do it for Me.